thoughtspot/thoughtspot.github.io/_data-integrate/clients/set-up-the-odbc-driver-using-ssis.md

 named the same, then you'll get an error saying the driver doesn't exist.

 ## Set up the driver

 To set up the ODBC driver using SSIS:

 1. Open your SQL Server visual development tool that is based on Microsoft Visual Studio.
 2. Select **OLE DB Source**, and click **New**.

+    Where ODBC provides access only to relational databases, OLE DB provides access to data regardless of its format or location.

-3. Here you must add the server by name from the machine accessible list.
+3. Add the server by name from the machine accessible list.
 4. Enter the authentication information: db name, user name, password, and test connection.

    You can add the UID and password by clicking on **Options**.